What Is A Good Cap Rate And Why It Matters

 When I first started passively investing in real estate a few years ago as a periodontist, I began with zero real estate experience.
 This is similar to the many doctors turned real estate investors I speak with weekly.

 As someone that loves to read, this didn’t bother me too much.
-The more I learned, the more I realized that I had to familiarize myself with some of the common real estate terminology such as ARM, LTV, NOI and Cap rate.
+The more I learned, the more I realized that I had to familiarize myself with some of the common real estate terminology such as ARM, LTV, NOI, Cash on Cash Return (CoC) and Cap rate.

-Understanding how to evaluate property to invest in starts with understanding the right calculations.
+Understanding how to evaluate potential investment properties to invest in starts with understanding the right calculations.

 If you don’t understand the numbers and how to factor the costs and potential gains, then don’t invest a dime until you do.

-When I started investing in multifamily syndications, the term “cap rate” was tossed around quite frequently.
+When I started investing in multifamily syndications, the term “cap rate” was tossed around quite frequently so I naturally wanted to learn why the cap rate is important.

-You do, however, need to have a basic understanding of what they are and mean for your investment.
+You do, however, need to have a basic understanding of what they are and mean for your investment to help you determine your level of risk.

 In this article, we’ll go over what a cap rate is, how it’s calculated, what it’s used for, and, perhaps most importantly, what you need to know about them as a passive investor in a real estate syndication.